In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Theoretical Model

 For the on-shell pion dispersion relation in Eq.~(\ref{eq:pid}), the $\Pi(k)$ should be the real part ($\mathrm{Re}\Pi(k)$).
-For convenience, all the Re notions in the $\Pi(k)$ are ignored in this paper.
-The lowest order $\pi$ self-energy in nuclear matter are,
+For convenience, all the Re notions in the $\Pi(k)$ were ignored in this study.
+The lowest order $\pi$ self-energies in nuclear matter are